-- 2.5.12 The Council is aware that many residents will be facing rising household costs.
+2.5.12 The Council is aware that many residents will be facing rising household costs.
 In recognition of this the Council proposes to provide a further Local Council Tax Support Top Up scheme across the financial years 2022/23 and 2023/24.
-The scheme will provide an expected additional award of £112.65 council tax support to working age claimants on the Council's local council tax support scheme for 2022/23.
-Based on current caseloads this is expected to provide additional support to approximately households.
+The scheme will provide an additional award of £112.65 council tax support to working age claimants on the Council's local council tax support scheme for 2022/23.
+Based on current caseloads this is expected to provide additional support to approximately 14,500 households.
 Where a claimant has a bill of £112.65 or less, then the bill will be reduced to zero.
 This means that for a working age household in receipt of maximum council tax support in a non-parished area Band A property, there will be no bill to pay for 2022/23 Council Tax.
 Based on current caseloads this is estimated to be approximately 10,500 households.
 The application of the scheme will include all those becoming eligible up to and including 31 March 2023.
-The precise value of the award will be confirmed once the Police and Fire Precepts are known.
-Whilst the Council intends to run a further Local Council Tax Support Top Up scheme in 2023/24, the value of this award will be confirmed ahead of 2023/24 when the costs are clearer. - 2.5.13 The scheme will be funded by £2.8m Local Council Tax Support Grant the Council received to mitigate the financial impact of Covid-19 on future Council Tax income.
+Whilst the Council intends to run a further

+Local Council Tax Support Top Up scheme in 2023/24, the value of this award will be confirmed ahead of 2023/24 when the costs are clearer.

+- 2.5.13 The scheme will be funded by £2.8m Local Council Tax Support Grant the Council received to mitigate the financial impact of Covid-19 on future Council Tax income.
 In addition, the Council may call on other funding that the Council has set aside to support Rotherham's recovery from the financial impacts of the pandemic, the Covid Recovery Fund and the Collection Fund Income Guarantee grant.
 Based on current LCTS caseloads and an estimate of new claims arising during the year, the estimated cost of the proposed additional Local Council Tax Support Top Up for 2022/23 is around £1.6m.
 The actual cost won't be known until the end of the 2022/23 financial year. - 2.5.14 The scheme will replicate the criteria implemented in 2020/21.
-For year 1, the scheme will provide an expected £112.65 of additional Council Tax Support (subject to confirmation of the Police and Fire Precepts), based on the following criteria; - That an expected additional award of £112.65 Council Tax Support will be made to those people of working age who are in receipt of Local Council Tax Support as at 1 April 2022. - That where a claimant has a Council Tax bill of £112.65 or less, their bill will be reduced to zero. - That the remaining funding will be utilised to fund the cost of new claimants becoming eligible for Local Council Tax Support including the application of the relevant proportion of the additional expected

-- £112.65 support. - That the additional support will apply to all those becoming eligible up to and including 31 March 2023. - 2.5.15 New bills will be issued to those eligible for this additional support.
+For year 1, the scheme will provide £112.65 of additional Council Tax Support, based on the following criteria; - That an additional award of £112.65 Council Tax Support will be made to those people of working age who are in receipt of Local Council Tax Support as at 1 April 2022. - That where a claimant has a Council Tax bill of £112.65 or less, their bill will be reduced to zero. - That the remaining funding will be utilised to fund the cost of new claimants becoming eligible for Local Council Tax Support including the application of the relevant proportion of the additional £112.65 support. - That the additional support will apply to all those becoming eligible up to and including 31 March 2023. - 2.5.15 New bills will be issued to those eligible for this additional support.